Yoga is the practice of using the mind and body to find peace for both. The practice began in India over 5000 years ago.

 Meditation.
 Yoga often involves meditation.
 Dismissing thoughts as they come up and, instead, maintaining your focus on a single word, thought, your breathing, or an object.
 The regular practice of meditation can help you better control your mind and go through life without reacting to most things with stress.
 You can learn more here: “Meditation: An Overview.”

 If you’d like to try yoga but don’t know where to start, you can do an internet search for yoga classes in your community.
 Simply speaking to the teacher can help you decide with which class you would be best off starting.
-You can also use the internet to look for YouTube videos on yoga or get a beginner yoga video and begin your exploration that way.
+You can also use the internet to look for YouTube videos on yoga or get a beginner yoga video#AD and begin your exploration that way.

 The more you incorporate yoga into your daily routine, the more lasting effects it can have on your stress levels and your life.